 Finally, the design is an important factor to consider, both for you and for your cat!

-A cat tree takes up a big space in your home, so finding a design that you like the look of and that compliments your home is essential.
+A cat tree takes up a large amount of space in your home, so finding a design that you like the look of and that compliments your home is essential.
 Most cat scratching trees come in neutral colors so can work in any home, but shop around until you find one that you like.

 You also want to find a realistic design, as this is what your cat will like best.
 It should also have lots of different platforms and scratch posts, a few places to hide, and toys if possible to provide the most enjoyment.